qctipconf/qctipconf.github.io/programme.md

 ### Schedule

+Please note that it is recommended that participants book accommodation for 19th April as the conference programme starts at 9:30am on 20th April.
+The conference programme will end at 5pm on the 22nd April.
-The detailed conference programme will be announced closer to the event date.
+A detailed conference schedule will be announced closer to the event date.